ujin5/c-pattern-scan/README.md

 Theres also an included `c-pattern-scan-tests` project with some examples.

 ## Contributing
 Anyone is allowed to contribute!
-Please feel free to make pull requests with suggestions, changes or fixes and I will review it when I have time.
+Please feel free to make Issues with suggestions, improvements or fixes.

+Pull requests are fine too!
+I will review them when I have time.